 Here in the Northwest corner of the U.S, we’ve been snowed in for DAYS.
 We don’t get snow very often, we have lots of hills, few snowplows, and nobody knows how to drive in snow and ice…so everything comes to a halt when even a couple of inches of snow fall.
 Right now, my driveway is 8 inches deep in sloppy, icy gloop.
 Nope.

 I whipped up my experiment, and guess what?
 It tasted great!
 Hurray!
-This is a super-healthy snack, too, with healthy oils from sesame seeds, lean protein from soybeans, and antioxidants from the Sencha.
+This is a super-healthy snack, too, with healthy oils from sesame seeds, lean protein from soybeans, and antioxidants from the Sencha or matcha tea.
 Lemon helps your body access the healthy compounds in green tea, as well.

 Here’s my Cabin-Fever Green-Green-Green Hummus – hope you like it!